nik-ez/snowiq-docs/da-road-hazards.md

 ## Creating Road Hazards

-To create a Road Hazard from the Driver App:
+To create a Road Hazard from the Driver App, do the following:
   - On the map, select the road hazard plus icon
   - The system will display the 'New road hazard' prompt shown below.